SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 ## System execution

 ### Execution order
-Systems are executed in a fixed order.
-This order can be changed during editing time but not during runtime.
+The order in which systems are executed is important.
+The order can be changed during editing time but not during runtime.
 It is always guaranteed that changes performed by
 *system A* to the game state are visible to *system B* when *system B* is set to execute after *system A* by the predefined order.
+If one of your systems relies on processing performed by another system make sure to schedule your system's execution after the execution of the other system.

 ### Execution group
 Systems can be assigned to two different execution groups.
+Which one is better suited depends on the type of processing performed by the system.

 The first group is called *render*.
 Systems assigned to this group are executed everytime a render tick is performed.
 The amount of render ticks might vary depending on your concrete workload but will max out at about the refresh rate of the devices display.
 Usually only systems related to rendering should be assigned to this type.

 The other group is called *update*.
 Systems assigned to this group are executed every update tick.
-Update ticks are done periodically at a fixed rate of 50Hz.
+Update ticks are done periodically at a fixed rate of 50 Hz.